 In the course of accomplishing this stupendous feat of bravery, this phalanx of commandos had gone door-to-door, forcing the citizens of Watertown to leave their already locked-down homes, hands on their heads, looking into the muzzles of military assault weapons: martial law, folks, martial law—right here in River City.

-What I did not see captured on video from behind the lace curtains of any citizen’s upstairs window was any card-carrying NRA patriot, standing on his front porch wielding his weapon in defiance of this order to evacuate his castle, and singing hymns about the snatching of his Second Amendment rights only from his cold, dead hand by the agents of Big Government Tyranny.
+What I did not see captured on video from behind the lace curtains of any citizen’s upstairs window was any card-carrying NRA patriot, standing on his front porch wielding his weapon in defiance of this order to evacuate his castle, and singing hymns about the snatching of his Fourth Amendment rights only from his cold, dead hand by the agents of Big Government Tyranny.

 No. I did not see Courageous Defender of Liberty, Justice and the U.S. Constitution number one.